06 Aug Hormones are not helping my endometriosis — can laparoscopic surgery help?

 You may experience a much heavier period than usual following this procedure.
 However, if you experience severe pain, fever, heavy bleeding, fainting, nausea, swelling, or discharge from your incision, it’s important to contact your OB-GYN right away.

 Choose Sylacauga OB-GYN for endometriosis diagnosis and treatment

 The staff at Sylacauga OB-GYN can help determine if laparoscopy is right for your condition.
 We’ll discuss your concerns and determine if minimally invasive surgery is right for you.
-Sylacauga OB/GYN is the premier provider of obstetric and gynecological services in Sylacauga.
+Sylacauga OB-GYN is the premier provider of obstetric and gynecological services in Sylacauga.
 We are accessible to patients from Clay County, Coosa County, Randolph County, Tallapoosa County, and Talladega County.
-Check out our website or give us a call at 256-249-6995 for more information or to schedule an appointment.
+Give us a call at 256-249-6995 for more information or to schedule an appointment.